Reading doesn’t come naturally. It’s a sophisticated skill that has to be taught and learned. It requires guidance and a lot of practice.

 (Ed100 Lesson 6.16 provides research on the importance of biliteracy skills, and on the California State Seal of Biliteracy).

-The debate has been widely simplified as a question of approach: should all students be taught to sound out words phonetically (the phonics camp) or it is enough for students to recognize words in context (the whole language camp).
+The debate has been widely simplified as a question of approach: should all students be taught to decode words phonetically (the phonics camp) or it is enough for students to recognize words in context (the whole language camp)?

 Researchers have concluded that the phonics advocates are basically right.
 California's weak results in language arts are partly the result of a long embrace of a reading strategy that doesn't work for all kids.
 Whole language teaching methods on their own don't tend to work well for struggling readers or students with reading issues.
 In order to read, students need to be able to decode words and comprehend language.
 Meanwhile, publishers have attempted to skirt the conflict by developing materials that include elements of both approaches.

 For now, at least, reading remains the primary skill that matters for test scores and progress in school.
-As time goes on, the debate might be settled in the same way the reading wars weren't: Elements of both reading skills and digital skills will be included, probably without clear guidance.
+As time goes on, the debate might be settled in the same way the reading wars weren't: Elements of both reading skills and digital skills will be included, probably with unclear guidance.
 So, how can you best support the literacy development of your child right now?

-It's dangerously easy to assume that things you read or see are true.
-Schools play an important and growing role in teaching students how to see through biases and discern truth from untruth.
+It's dangerous to assume that things you read or see are true.
+Schools play an important and growing role in teaching students how to detect biases and discern truth from untruth.
 In 2023, as generative artificial intelligence tools (A.I.) began to become widely available, the California legislature wrestled with policy options to quickly insert media literacy into curriculum frameworks.
+As of this writing in 2025, the state Department of Education has collected resources and convened an advisory AI in Education working group group that is charged with releasing draft recommendations by Jan 1, 2026.

 Literacy starts at home.
 The earlier the better.
 There is some evidence that children from high-income families are exposed to more words than children from families on welfare — the gap was once reckoned to be as large as 30 million words.
 Research now indicates that reading to children builds richer language skills than talking with them.
 It makes sense: The language in books is usually more enriching than everyday speech.

 How is your school supporting English Learners?
-This advocacy guide from EdTrust-West helps parents and communities know their rights.
+This advocacy guide from EdTrust-West helps parents and communities know their rights, which still apply in 2025.

 Schools and parent groups can do a lot to support literacy at home.
-For example, Reading Rockets provides downloadable fliers in many languages.
-The California State PTA provides grade level guides to help parents understand Common Core literacy standards and see if their children are on track.
+For example, Reading Rockets provides resources in many languages.
+The California State PTA provides grade level guides to help parents understand California's literacy standards.

 Next we’ll look at fluency of a different sort: science, technology, engineering, and math, known in edu-lingo as the "STEM" subjects.